 - Certificate of Advanced Study (CAS) in Cybersecurity: This 12-credit, 4-course graduate certificate is available to post-bachelor’s or post-master’s students looking for additional skills.
 Credits taken for the CAS may also be applied towards the MS.

 - PhD in Computer and Information Science and Engineering (CISE) or a PhD in Electrical and Computer Engineering (ECE).

-Fancy the idea of attending Pitt as an undergraduate?
+Fancy the idea of attending Syracuse as an undergraduate?
 Check out the 18-credit Undergraduate Cyberengineering Semester.
 It’s designed to teach CS and ECE juniors and seniors how to build and verify highly assured systems.